Draco18s/Advent-of-Code-2025/README.md

 *Day 4: Misread `<` as `<=`*
 *Day 5: Started 15ish minutes late because of board game night.*
 *Day 7: Integer overflow that took far too long to notice.*
-*Day 8: Integer overflow caught me out again, I even had the right answer printed as X \* Y and didn't double check it...*
+*Day 8: Integer overflow caught me out again, I even had the right answer printed as X \* Y and didn't double check it...Should have only taken ~8 minutes*
+*Day 9: Part 2.
+What the beans.*
+*Day 10: Woof.
+In progress...*